Ruddington: Ruddington Grange

 This is a mainly residential hamlet of around 200 residents which lies half-mile to the north of the village.
 It is split into two parts by the A60 road and the Grange manor house surrounding grounds, this having been redeveloped in 1988 into the present-day event venue and golf course.
 The wider Grange area is also home to Ruddington Hall, in use for many years as offices of an IT organisation, and nearby Mickleborough Hill.

 Flawford

-Also known as Flawforth, this is a 'lost village' once located where present-day Flawforth Lane changes direction at a right angle.
-Its most notable feature was St. Peter's Church which eventually fell into disrepair and was pulled down in the late 18th century, the foundations currently marked out in the ground at the site.
+Also known as Flawforth, this has been reported as a 'lost village', once located where present-day Flawforth Lane changes direction at a right angle although ruins of a Roman villa, with its attendant outbuildings may have been mistakenly identified as a later settlement.
+The most notable feature was St. Peter's Church which eventually fell into disrepair and was pulled down in the late 18th century, the foundations currently marked out in the ground at the site.
 Along with the lane and a no through road (Flawforth Ave), the placename variations live on in the names of present-day nearby farms.